mrbrightsides/smarttourismchain/README.md

 5. Use the shortcode below on any page or post:
   [smartwisata_booking]
 6. Connect MetaMask in frontend and start testing!

 ---

+## 💬 Frequently Asked Questions

+### Is this plugin connected to real blockchain payments?
+No. The current version runs on Ethereum **Sepolia testnet**, allowing you to simulate transactions **safely and freely**.
+You can deploy your own smart contract to **mainnet or Layer 2** when you're ready.

+### Why should I install a testnet plugin?
+Because this plugin:
+- Prepares you for **real blockchain adoption**
+- Enables **hands-on experience** with Web3 in tourism
+- Can be **extended to production use** with your own token, contract, and payment flow

+### Can I use my own smart contract?
+Yes.
+The system is flexible.
+You can insert your own smart contract address and ABI for full customization.

+### Is there a PRO version?
+Yes, a PRO version with **white-label features**, **API access**, and **real token integration** is available at [https://smartourism.elpeef.com](https://smartourism.elpeef.com)

+---